-burma1987 asked: Thanks for following my blog.
+burma1987 said: Thanks for following my blog.
 I am curious about how you found my tumblr blog.
 I used to live in Taiwan for two years, so I found it interesting that a Taiwan blog would happen to follow me.

 I was just searching tags and ran into your blog.
 I saw those two Attack on Titan pillows and decided to give you a follow.
 Several of my students talk about that show/manga all the time, so I had to give you a follow.